jdwinkler/dbpedia_service/README.md

 python driver.py rebuild assumes a database named dbpedia, owned by dbpedia_app with the password 'dummy_password', already exists and then (re)converts the DBpedia dataset into a postgres database<br>
 python driver.py rebuild PG_USERNAME PG_PASSWORD will automatically create the database named dbpedia, owned by dbpedia_app, and then (re)converts the DBpedia dataset into a postgres database

-Note that the initial database construction is quite slow, but not memory intensive very memory intensive; subject-predicate-object tuples are essentially "streamed" individually into the DB to avoid reconstructing the entire DBpedia database into memory at once.
+Note that the initial database construction is quite slow, but not very memory intensive; subject-predicate-object tuples are essentially "streamed" individually into the DB to avoid reconstructing the entire DBpedia database into memory at once.

 python driver.py example will automatically generate the following example data output: